 Talk360 emphasizes high-quality voice calls, even over long distances and to remote areas, by using local telephony gateways to optimize call routes.

 Talk360 is designed for outgoing calls only.
-It does not assign you a personal phone number, so people cannot call you back on Talk360 unless you’ve arranged a callback within the app.
-There are no voicemail features, and SMS messaging is not supported—the app is voice-centric by design.
+It does not assign you a personal phone number, so it is not meant for incoming calls, voicemail, or SMS.
+The service is voice-centric by design.

 Using the app is straightforward.
 You simply dial a number or select a contact, and Talk360 connects the call.
 It includes an in-app keypad, contact list integration, and a simple, user-friendly interface available in multiple languages.